alptium/alptium.github.io/English/Loops.md

 ```

-If in a memry of a program we have an array of data, for example array of names in determined positions, as it is shown in example:
+If in a memory of a program we have an array of data, for example array of names in determined positions, as it is shown in example:

 package conditionals;

 import java.util.Date;